-It’s a bit of a trek from the centre of Syd, but if you have a soft spot for ferries – you’re sorted.
+It’s a bit of a trek from the centre of Sydney along the Parramatta River, but if you have a soft spot for ferries – you’re sorted.
 Brunch is more of an upscale affair at Vela Bar & Dining, demonstrated by the slate that my barramundi was served on.
 Beautifully presented and well balanced flavours – but the best part was the view looking out onto the water.

 9. Four Ate Five (Surrey Hills)

 Four Ate Five is a cute little café on a corner of tree-lined streets in Surrey Hills.
 Open, vibrant and comforting with tummy-rumbling plates leaving the kitchen at a good speed.
 Don’t let the breakfast plate deceive you – those are carrots NOT sausages.
-Still a great accompaniment to the dish though and they have amazing coffee here.
-Which is also a pretty serious component to one of the best brunch in Sydney spots.
+Still a great accompaniment to the dish though and they have amazing coffee here, which is also a pretty serious component to one of the best brunch in Sydney spots.